ThereseTaylor/Car-Rental/README.md

 # 🚗 Pukki Rental 🚗

 Welcome to **Pukki Rental**, a 2nd Year group project we created to improve car rental management systems.
-From managin fleet details to tracking customer rentals, Pukki Rental has everything for a smooth rental experience!
+From managing fleet details to tracking customer rentals, Pukki Rental has everything for a smooth rental experience!

 ---